AmalH/User-registration-with-alamofire_mysql-and-facebook_sdk/README.md

 (...)

-* ### Facebook SDK for Android integration
-Use of the Facebook sdK for Android to log user in through their facebook account.
-User registration or signin through Firebase after getting user permission to get their data.

 * ### Facebook Graph API integration/manipulation
 Use of the Graph API to get user's profile picture and basic data for the moment.
 In following parts we'll be consuming user's shares, news feed and more.